Underweight teen boys

 Ideas for healthy snacks

-Aim for three snacks a day to bump up your calorie intake.
+Aim for 3 snacks each day to boost your calorie intake.
 Try:

 - Crumpets, bananas or unsalted nuts

 - Hummus with pitta bread, carrots sticks or celery sticks

 - Fruit teacake, hot cross bun, malt loaf or fruit bread

 You should also make sure you get plenty of sleep.
 About 8 to 10 hours each night is ideal for teenagers.

 If you feel anxious when you think about food, or you feel you may be using control over food to help you cope with stress, low self-esteem or a difficult time at home or school, then you may have an eating disorder.